QCaudron/fieldday/site/schedule_and_activities/schedule.md

   From 10:00 to 16:00 on Saturday, we'll have a swapmeet area set up for you to sell your old gear and buy some new toys.
 We'll have table space and someone to watch over things -- bring whatever you'd like to sell and have a price in mind.
 If you're buying, please bring cash.
 Contact Kami KJ7RAB or Robert KJ7JXM if you have any questions.

 Make a satellite contact
-  We'll be making a contact over amateur radio repeaters in space !
-Mike will talk you through the process of making a contact with the International Space Station, and then we'll try to make a contact with the ISS ourselves.
+ We'll be making a contact over amateur radio satellites in space and discussing various amateur radio satellites, including the ham radio equipment on board the International Space Station.
+We'll also give an overview of how to put together a simple and cost effective satellite station that you can put together with easy to get items and many items you may already have at home.
 ```